-Fariba Hajamadi, (born in Esfahan, Iran) lives and works in New York City.
+Fariba Hajamadi, (born in Esfahan, Iran) lives and works in Los Angles and Brooklyn.
 Hajamadi received her BFA in painting from Western Michigan University (1980) and her Masters of Fine Arts from California Institute of the Arts (Cal Arts) (1982).

 In her unique art practice Hajamadi creates large scale works that employ photography, printing and painting on fabric, canvas and wood panels, often presented as large scale installation.
 Her work considers the technical histories of both photography and painting stretching the parameters of photography to achieve work of profound emotional resonance.
 A pioneer in the exploration of the representation of the “other”, Hajamadi dissects the cultural institution from the point of view of the cultural outsider both as a woman and as someone born in a non-Western culture.
 Her work investigates cultural and gender Identity, as well as narratives of displacement.